frestivo/python/README.md

 # python
-Simple programs I've developed to test some eatures
+Simple programs I've developed to test some features